 Posts From fbo

-September 24th, Pedals v.
+September 16th, Pedals v.
 Pistons v.
 Horseshoes v.
-Hiking Boots, western Secret Trail maintenance Help win the trophy for the “Pedals”!
-JOIN THE CHALLENGE!
+Hiking Boots, Upper Moto Maintenance JOIN THE CHALLENGE!
 Let’s see which trail user group can show up in the greatest numbers for this great trail!
 A lovely trophy is on the line for the winning group… they will hold that trophy until next year’s challenge.
 Join this fun event… we ALL WIN when we work together to build good trail and strong

 Directions: From downtown Flagstaff, head north on Fort Valley Road/ Highway 180.
 Just past the Museum of Northern Arizona, turn right on Schultz Pass Road.
 Stay right at the “Y” to continue on Elden Lookout Road.
 Continue up the dirt road, (high clearance recommended).
 Look for signs.
 Given limited parking, please try to carpool to this event.
 Google Map: https://goo.gl/maps/bbH41tciE332 What to bring and other details: All Trail events start

 July 29th, Upper Oldham Trail Maintenance We will be working with the Flagstaff Ranger District to improve the Upper Oldham Trail, one of Flagstaff’s classic trails in the Dry Lake Hills!
 Directions: From downtown Flagstaff, head north on Fort Valley Road/ Highway 180.
 Just past the Museum of Northern Arizona, turn right on Schultz Pass Road.
 Stay right at the “Y” to continue on Elden Lookout Road.
 Continue up the dirt road,